Kirk Pepperdine

 Time with no Branch428345674866

-And of course, switching the order of the tests yielded completely different results in this case likely because of changes in alignment.
+As is often seen, switching the order of the tests yielded completely different results.
+In this case I’m guessing it is likely because of changes in memory alignment.

 Test ReversedMinMidMax